Help us improve your experience.

 ECN notifies networks about congestion with the goal of reducing packet loss and delay by making the sending device decrease the transmission rate until the congestion clears, without dropping packets.
 RFC 3168, The Addition of Explicit Congestion Notification (ECN) to IP, defines ECN.

-Data Center Quantized Congestion Notification (DCQCN) is a combination of ECN and PFC to support end-to-end lossless Ethernet.
+DCQCN is a combination of ECN and PFC to support end-to-end lossless Ethernet.
 ECN helps overcome the limitations of PFC to achieve lossless Ethernet.
 The idea behind DCQCN is to allow ECN to do flow control by decreasing the transmission rate when congestion starts, thereby minimizing the time PFC is triggered, which stops the flow altogether.

 The correct operation of DCQCN requires balancing two conflicting requirements:

-1. Ensuring PFC is does not trigger too early, that is, before giving ECN a chance to send congestion feedback to slow the flow.
+1. Ensuring PFC does not trigger too early, that is, before giving ECN a chance to send congestion feedback to slow the flow.

 2. PFC Threshold—This is an ingress threshold.
 This is the maximum size an ingress priority group can grow to before a PAUSE message is sent to the upstream device.
 Each PFC priority gets its own priority group at each ingress port.
 PFC thresholds are set per priority group at each ingress port.
 There are two components in the PFC threshold—the PG MIN threshold and the PG shared threshold.
 Once PG MIN and PG shared thresholds are reached for a priority group, PFC is generated for that corresponding priority.
 The switch sends a RESUME message when the queue falls below the PFC thresholds.